-- (4) If the specifications page of the policy contains variable items, the submission shall include the Statement of Variability.
-The submission shall also include a certification that any change or modification to a variable item shall be administered in accordance with the requirements in the Variability of Information section, including any requirements for prior approval of a change or modification. - (5) Include a certification signed by a company officer that the policy form has a minimum Flesch Score of 50. - (6) A description of any innovative or unique features of each policy form. - (7) State whether the policy is sex-distinct or unisex.
-If sex-distinct, the company shall confirm that the policy will not be issued in any employer-employee plans that are subject to the Norris decision and/or Title VII of the Civil Rights Act of 1964. - (8) Appropriate policy pages completed for each type of rating used by the company; for example, percentage of standard class premium, extra premium, temporary or permanent flat charge per \$1,000 to demonstrate how the policy will disclose the rates and charges applicable to each type of rating class.
+- (2) If a filing is being submitted on behalf of a company, include a letter or other document authorizing the firm to file on behalf of the company. - (3) If the filing contains an insert page, include an explanation of when the insert page will be used. - (4) If the specifications page of the policy contains variable items, include the Statement of Variability.
+The submission shall also include a certification that any change or modification to a variable item shall be administered in accordance with the requirements in the Variability of Information section, including any requirements for prior approval of a change or modification. - (5) Include a certification signed by a company officer that the policy form has a minimum Flesch Score of 50. - (6) Include a description of any innovative or unique features of each policy form. - (7) State whether the policy is sex-distinct or unisex.
+If sex-distinct, the company shall confirm that the policy will not be issued in any employer-employee plans that are subject to the Norris decision and/or Title VII of the Civil Rights Act of 1964. - (8) Include appropriate policy pages completed for each type of rating used by the company; for example, percentage of standard class premium, extra premium, temporary or permanent flat charge per \$1,000 to demonstrate how the policy will disclose the rates and charges applicable to each type of rating class.
 This is not intended to require pages for all rating classes, but only examples of each type of rating applied by the company.